 - Dr. Robert Gordon, President and Vice-Chancellor

-- Jeremiah Bowers, Special Projects Coordinator, Office of the President
+- Jeremiah Bowers, Initiatives Against Anti-Black Racism Projects Assistant, Office of the Vice-President Equity, Diversity & Inclusion

 - Tiffany Gooch, Board of Governors, Alumni

-- Bev Hamilton, Academic Initiatives Officer (Working Group Support)
+- Bev Hamilton, Chief of Staff, Office of the President (Working Group Support)